Lockheed Martin: Criticism

 Lockheed Martin is listed as the largest U.S. government contractor and ranks first for the number of incidents, and fifth for the size of settlements on the 'contractor misconduct' database maintained by the Project on Government Oversight, a Washington, D.C.–based watchdog group.
 Since 1995, the company has agreed to pay $676.8 million to settle 88 instances of misconduct.

 In 2015, Lockheed Martin agreed to pay $4.7 million to settle charges that it illegally used taxpayer money to lobby the federal government to block competitors, including by funneling funds through its subsidiary, Sandia Corporation.
 This involved hiring former Representative Heather Wilson, one of the most influential ex-lawmakers in the defense sector, as an unregistered lobbyist to maintain Lockheed's lucrative nuclear weapons lab contracts.
 More broadly, commentators have criticized Lockheed Martin and other weapons defense firms for using secretive spending and dark money to influence defense policy, raising concerns about reduced accountability and national security risks.

 In 2013, Lt.
 Gen. Christopher Bogdan criticized the company's F-35 fighter program.
 The general said: "I want them both to start behaving like they want to be around for 40 years ...
 I want them to take on some of the risk of this program.
 I want them to invest in cost reductions.
 I want them to do the things that will build a better relationship.
 I'm not getting all that love yet."
 The criticism came in the wake of previous criticism from former Defense Secretary Robert Gates regarding the same program.

 Lockheed Martin has highlighted the conflicts in Gaza and Ukraine as potential opportunities for future revenue growth.

+In March 2026, a panel of the Fifth Circuit Court of Appeals revived a qui tam lawsuit in United States ex rel.
+Ferguson v.
+Lockheed Martin Corp.
+The case involves allegations that the company violated the Truth in Negotiations Act and the False Claims Act by providing inaccurate labor cost data during negotiations for the F-35 program.